SMOLKEYS/bundles/README.md

 Changes the text to something else cursed.

-v8-pre5-MEGA log:
+v8-pre6-oh no log:
-- Names of modded blocks are now changed
-- Active rule "No NSFW text" less strict
-- Added more cursed mishaps
+- Gave 4 different people collaborator access to Bundles.
+- meep does the the

 You can contribute by making your own changes in the bundle.properties file to help with the updating, but keep in mind: